Javascript Menu by Deluxe-Menu.com

 SCHEDULE THIS WEEK

-Sunday - December 1 - 9:10 am - Hours and Divine Liturgy.
-No Church School.
-Lenten Coffee Hour
+Sunday of the Prodigal Son - February 16 - 9:10 am - Hours and Divine Liturgy.
+No Class.
+Special Coffee Hour with grilled hot dogs, hamburgers, pulled pork, and all the fixings

-Friday - December 6 - St. Nicholas the wonder-worker - 9:10 am - Hours and Divine Liturgy
+Memorial Saturday - February 22 - 9:10 am - Hours and Divine Liturgy

 Home | Back | Print | Top